Social and Behavioral Sciences PhD

 Standardized Test Scores:

-GRE: Required.
+GRE: Optional but recommended.
 The median score of recently admitted applicants is above the 50th percentile on the verbal and quantitative subscales.
 Official GRE scores should be sent to SOPHAS using code 0151.

 Applicants who earned their baccalaureate degree from an institution where the language of instruction was other than English, with the exception of those who subsequently earned a master’s degree at a U.S. institution, must report scores for a standardized test of English that meet these minimums: